 We have a range of residences to suit your needs and budget.
 Find out more on our accommodation pages.

 We are currently working with our students to update and improve the content of this course.
 The information shown below reflects the current curriculum and is likely to change.
 The review of the course is expected to be completed by August 2021 and this page will be updated by end of October 2021 to reflect the changes.

 This is a three-year full-time degree, consisting of 120 credits a year.
 Each year is divided into an autumn and a spring semester and has a modular structure.
 Most modules are worth 10 or 20 credits.

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2021/22 academic year.
 The final modules will be published by September 2021.

 The first year in Music provides the foundations for you to take advantage of the creative and intellectual benefits of higher education.

-You will take a minimum of 80 credits in Music in year one.
-Students of this course can choose to study modules outside of their allocated School’s modules, subject to availability.
+You will take a minimum of 80 credits and a maximum of 120 credits in Music in year one.
+Students on this course can choose to study modules outside of Music, subject to availability.